JWT Decoder: Read Token Payload

-Decode the header and payload of a JSON Web Token in your browser.
-No signature verification, nothing leaves your device.
+Decode the header and payload of a JSON Web Token online.
+No signature verification, free and in your browser, nothing leaves your device.

 This tool decodes the token only.
 It does NOT verify the signature, so it cannot tell you whether the token is authentic.